digital-land/digital-land.info/application/templates/pages/about/roadmap.md

 - We are making it faster and more reliable to build and rebuild planning data.
 Our platform can now be refreshed in hours rather than days, giving users quicker access to up-to-date, authoritative information.
 This work has also allowed us to scale our infrastructure, increasing the number of [title boundaries](https://www.planning.data.gov.uk/dataset/title-boundary) available on the platform.
 - We are improving [our service for data providers](https://provide.planning.data.gov.uk).
 The service is now more responsive, with faster loading times, clearer guidance and new features such as showing non-authoritative data from alternative public sources.
 All of these help LPAs understand, improve and maintain the quality of the data they’ve provided.
-- We’re  bringing data quality checks directly into the service.
+- We are  bringing data quality checks directly into the service.
 This allows LPAs to validate data earlier, submit smaller datasets more easily, and publish high-quality data sooner - increasing the amount of trusted, authoritative data available on the platform.
-- We’re testing Extract with real planning documents and staff working at local planning authorities to understand where it helps most and where it needs improvement (also known as the [alpha phase](https://www.gov.uk/service-manual/agile-delivery/how-the-alpha-phase-works)).
+- We are testing Extract with real planning documents and staff working at local planning authorities to understand where it helps most and where it needs improvement (also known as the [alpha phase](https://www.gov.uk/service-manual/agile-delivery/how-the-alpha-phase-works)).
-- We’re improving the experience so it’s clearer, easier and faster to turn documents into trustworthy data, and ensuring that it outputs high-quality data reliably.
+- We are improving the experience so it’s clearer, easier and faster to turn documents into trustworthy data, and ensuring that it outputs high-quality data reliably.

 ### Next